 Skip to content

-New requirements for disclosure of Significant Financial Interests associated with University Responsibilities by Investigators on proposals submitted to and awards funded by NIH and other Public Health Service agencies, and for management and reporting of resulting financial conflicts of interest are in effect beginning on Friday, August 24, 2012.
+New requirements for disclosure of Significant Financial Interests associated with University Responsibilities by investigators on proposals submitted to and awards funded by NIH and other Public Health Service agencies, and for management and reporting of resulting financial conflicts of interest have been in effect since August 24, 2012.
 Purdue’s Policy on Individual Financial Conflicts of Interest (Policy III.B.2) has been revised to address these new requirements.

 This regulation includes changes to the responsibilities of project Investigators, the grantee Institution (Purdue), and the PHS agency sponsor (such as NIH).

 Links to a summary of the requirements of the new regulation and to NIH’s FAQs are also available on the NIH Conflict of Interest homepage.